ihjas-ahammed/task-dominion/README.md

 ## Firebase Setup

 This project uses Firebase.
 To configure it:
-1. Make sure you have the FlutterFire CLI installed: `dart pub global activate flutterfire_cli`
+1. Make sure you have the FlutterFire CLI installed: `flutter`
 2. Run `flutterfire configure` in the project root and select your Firebase project.
 This will generate `lib/firebase_options.dart`.

 ## API Keys